 Para ver esta página en español, haga clic en el ícono del Planeta Tierra ("Translate"/Traducir) en la parte superior derecha.

-The City of Petaluma currently requires that Landlords who own property within the City of Petaluma provide tenants with the below notices when necessary.
+The City of Petaluma currently requires Landlords who own 3 or more units within the City of Petaluma to provide tenants with the below notices when necessary.

-This requirement of noticing is part of the City’s Residential Tenancy Protections (Tenant Protections) that took effect on October 12, 2022.
-These Petaluma Tenant Protections are enhanced protections in addition to California’s Tenant Protection Act of 2019 (TPA) which took effect on January 1, 2020.
+This requirement of noticing is part of the City’s Residential Tenancy Protections (Tenant Protections) that took effect on June 15, 2023.
+These Petaluma Tenant Protections are more protective than the California’s Tenant Protection Act of 2019 (TPA) which took effect on January 1, 2020.

 To learn more about the Tenant Protections in Petaluma, click here.